Prevent Car from Overheating

 Replace your old battery

 Most car batteries can last up to five years with moderate use.
 But in most cases, it will start showing signs of wear and tear after its third year.
-A less efficient battery means that your engine has to work harder, which makes it more prone to overheating.
+A less efficient battery means your engine has to work harder, making it more prone to overheating.

 Check your thermostat